COGNITIVE BEHAVIORAL THERAPY

 Narrative therapy suggests that we create stories based on our experiences in an attempt to make sense of the things that happen to us.
 Although some stories will be positive and others negative, each narrative impacts our lives in the past, present, and future.
 For example, when we prescribe meaning to an event, it will influence our perceptions of ourselves, and can alter our self-esteem, relationships, and capacity in life.
 In narrative therapy, clients are encouraged to uncover and define who they really are.
 “Rewriting” personal narratives will help reframe the influence of past stories to influence the future story of their lives.
 This type of exploration can help patients expand their sense of sense, challenge outdated and negative belief systems, and offer a way to live that reflects a more positive, healthier story.

 NeuroAffective Relational Model (NARM) is a cutting-edge modality for treating attachment, relational and developmental trauma, by working with the attachment patterns that cause life-long physical and mental symptoms and ongoing difficulties in relationships.
+Most people who struggle with alcohol and drug addiction have a long-history of attachment or developmental trauma.
+Treating this directly provides the best chance for a patient to thrive in sobriety.

 NARM therapy is based on the premise that although what happened in the past is significant, these events are not the core cause of the difficulties we may experience in the present.
 Rather, the survival strategies that were honed in response to early life events are responsible for distorting present experiences.
 These survival patterns, having outlived their usefulness, actually lead to disconnection from ourselves and from others.
 For example, dissociation and isolation are the primary coping mechanisms for dealing with early childhood trauma.
 Although this may have been a useful strategy at one time, if the pattern continues into adulthood, it leads to serious issues.